 - Napp uses Outlast cooling technology developed by NASA in its cover, the only NZ brand to do so

 - Emma’s cover has handles, and is cover designed for easy removal of the top part only: this makes for easy cleaning.
 I’ve only seen this feature on Tempur (which is a mattress costing thousands more than either Napp or Emma, so kudos to Emma for including this handy feature)

 - Napp construction is two thick memory foam layers atop a polyfoam core.
 Emma construction is one thick comfort foam layer atop a thick zoned high resiliency layer

 Close-Up On Each Mattress

 Made from a breathable stretch knit.
 The cover packs some great features:

 - Created with Outlast© technology.
 This was originally developed for NASA, and uses phase change molecules to absorb, store, and release heat.
 Sound technical?
 All you really need to know is that this cover is going to work hard to help you feel comfortable.
 It’s not “moisture wicking”, it’s active temperature management

-There are three foam layers inside, each with a very specific purpose:
+There are three foam layers inside the Napp mattress, each with a very specific purpose: